Green-Software-Foundation/if-plugins/src/lib/grafana-export/README.md

 Optional fields:

 - `headers`: A list of headers to extract from the inputs to write as columns in the csv file.
-An empty list of headers will write all fields provided as inputs to the pluginParams.
+An empty list of headers will write all fields provided as inputs to the `pluginParams`.
 The default list of headers is empty therefore all input data will be written to the csv file.

 ## Inputs